sathishp5/peer5-docs/docs/guides/use-nginx-as-warm-wowza-cache.md

-# Use NGINX As Warm Wowza Cache
+# Use NGINX As Wowza Cache

-Wowza server can both transcode and serve you HLS/DASH stream, but sometimes serving the files is done through other servers
+Wowza server can both transcode and serve your HLS/DASH stream,
-in order increase the amount of users that your servers can serve.
+but sometimes serving the files to many users from the origin itself can overload the Wowza server, which is already busy transcoding the video.
-So instead of transcoding the stream multiple times, one server can generate the stream and the content can be served through caching servers.
+In order to increase the amount of users that you can serve, a common approach is to setup cache servers (one or more) to reduce the load of serving the files from the Wowza server to the cache servers.

-In this guide we will use Ubuntu server with nginx as a warm cache for wowza.
+In this guide we will use Ubuntu servers with nginx as a warm cache for Wowza.

 ## Example setup